Archaic globalization: Expansion of long distance trade

 In order for trade to be able to expand during this early time period, it required some basic functions of the market as well as the merchants.
 The first was security.
 Goods that were being transported began to have more value and the merchants needed to protect their coveted goods especially since they were often traveling through poor areas where the risk of theft was high.
 To overcome this problem merchants began to travel in caravans as a way to ensure their personal safety as well as the safety of their goods.
 The second prerequisite to early long distant trade had to be an agreement on a rate of exchange.
-Since many of the merchants came from distant lands with different monetary systems a system had to be put into place as a way to enforce repayment of previous goods, repay previous debt and to ensure contracts were upheld.
+Since a number of the merchants came from distant lands with different monetary systems a system had to be put into place as a way to enforce repayment of previous goods, repay previous debt and to ensure contracts were upheld.
 Expansion was also able to thrive so long as it had a motive for exchange as a way to promote trade amongst foreign lands.
 Also, outside merchants access to trading sites was a critical factor in trade route growth.

 The spread of goods and ideas

 The most popular goods produced were spices, which were traded over short distances, while manufactured goods were central to the system and could not have been aided without them.
 The invention of money in the form of gold coins in Europe and Middle East and paper money in China around the thirteenth century allowed trade to move more easily between the different actors.
 The main actors involved in this system viewed gold, silver, and copper as valuable on different levels.
 Nevertheless, goods were transferred, prices set, exchange rates agreed upon, contracts entered into, credit extended, partnerships formed and agreements that were made were kept on record and honored.
 During this time of globalization, credit was also used as a means for trading.
 The use of credit began in the form of blood ties but later led to the emergence the "banker" as a profession.

+During the this period the Republic of Genoa and the Republic of Venice emerged as prominent commercial and maritime powers in Europe and in the Mediterranean area as a whole.
+Genoa, strategically located in the Mediterranean, controlled crucial trade routes connecting Western Europe with the Middle East and North Africa and the Black Sea.
+This positioning solidified its role as a vital commercial hub, facilitating the exchange of goods and ideas across continents.
+Meanwhile, Venice dominated trade in the Adriatic, establishing and maintaining an extensive network of routes known as the Venetian maritime empire.
+These routes reached into the Byzantine and Ottoman Empires, allowing Venice to wield significant economic and political influence in the region.
+Both republics fiercely competed for control of territories and trade routes, shaping the economic landscape and cultural exchange of their time.